-Our approach to sustainability Focus on material issues
+Our approach to sustainability

 SUSTAINABILITY GOVERNANCE

 In November 2021, Asplundh created a Board-level ESG Committee to oversee the Company's ongoing ESG performance.

 Our governance structure

 The Asplundh ESG Committee has primary oversight of corporate sustainability issues, strategy and objectives.
 This includes periodic and annual reviews of our practices and performance.
 The ESG Committee meets and reports to the Board on a quarterly basis.